karan23620/M1_Application_Calculator/1_Requirements/Readme.md

 ## 4W's 1-H
 ### Why
   - It reduce the complexity of solving mathematical problem.
-  - I’m making this application for human to reduce their mistake in mathematical calculation.
+  - I’m making this calculator for human to reduce their mistake in mathematical calculation.
-  - It can be used by anyon
+  - It can be used by anyone.
 ### Where
 ### Who
 ### When